senderle/topic-modeling-tool/README.md

 ## Requirements:

-**UPDATE**: We now have experimental support for native Windows and Mac apps.
+The Topic Modeling Tool now has native Windows and Mac apps, and because of unicode issues, these are currently the best options for installation.
-If you feel adventurous, don't have administrative access to your computer, or just don't like installing java, follow the instructions for your operating system:
+Just follow the instructions for your operating system.

 **For Macs**:
 * Download `TopicModelingTool.dmg`.